Roscoe Pound: Contribution to jurisprudence

 Roscoe Pound also made a significant contribution to jurisprudence in the tradition of sociological jurisprudence, which emphasized the importance of social relationships in the development of law and vice versa.
 His best-known theory consists of conceptualizing law as social engineering.
 According to Pound, a lawmaker acts as a social engineer by attempting to solve problems in society using law as a tool.
 Pound argued that laws must be understood by examining the "interests" that they serve.
 These "interests" might be individual interests, such as the protection of an individual's life or property, or broader social interests.

 Personal life

 In 1903, Pound co-founded the Society of Innocents, the preeminent senior honor society at Nebraska.
-Pound is also a member of the Nebraska Hall of Fame.
-He was a Freemason, and was a member and Past Master of Lancaster Lodge No. 54 AF & AM in Lincoln, Nebraska.
+He was a Freemason and was a member and Past Master of Lancaster Lodge No. 54 AF & AM in Lincoln, Nebraska.
 He also served as Deputy Grand Master for the Grand Lodge of Massachusetts in 1915 and delivered a series of Masonic lectures for the Grand Lodge in March and April 1916.
-He helped to found The Harvard Lodge A.F. & A.M. along with Kirsopp Lake a Professor of the Divinity School, and others.
+He helped found The Harvard Lodge A.F. & A.M. along with Divinity School professor Kirsopp Lake and others.

-In 1946 Pound helped the 22-year-old Charlie Munger, later a successful businessman and investor, to get into Harvard Law school.
+In 1946, Pound helped the 22-year-old Charlie Munger, later a successful businessman and investor, to get into Harvard Law school.

+Death and posthumous honors

+Pound died at the Stillman Infirmary at Harvard, in Cambridge, Massachusetts, on July 1, 1964 at age 93.
+He was inducted into the Nebraska Hall of Fame in 1976.